Online banking overview

 Don’t publish the details of this special email account to friends or on social networking sites or use it for general shopping sites.
 Use a different password, and for extra security, use a different email host from your main account.

-2. Use different passwords for different sites
+It’s more difficult to remember different passwords for different

 3. Consider password manager software or online data safes

-Online data safes work in a similar way – all the information you choose to save is encrypted and compressed, then stored securely online, protected by a single encrypted code.
+Online data safes work in a similar way – all the information you

 4. Look for the padlock symbol